Welcome to White Bear Center for the Arts Clay.

 See below for classes, guidelines, teachers, and more!

 Welcome to the Scott & Tom Hartzell Clay Studio at the White Bear Center for the Arts.
-For the community studio to function properly, we ask that all clay students and artists abide by these policies.
+For the community studio to function properly, we ask that all clay students and artists abide by these guidelines.

 - Please arrive for classes no more than 10 minutes early.